 During its time with ICI it had a fairly uneventful career and the only known incident occurred during the General Strike of 1926.
 Whilst being driven by a team of enthusiastic amateurs it ran away, demolished the locomotive shed doors and wrote off another locomotive which was standing in the shed.
 It is rumoured that this is where it gained the flat spot on its wheels which it still carries.

 After withdrawal the locomotive’ went straight in to preservation at the fledgling Somerset and Dorset Trust Site at the former Radstock Station site.
+From photographic evidence it appears that the locomotive spent some time at Ingrow on the Keighley Worth Valley Railway in the 1960s.

 Little if any restoration work was undertaken before the Radstock site closed and Trust relocated to Washford on the West Somerset Railway in 1975.
 No work was then undertaken on Isabel until 1998 and it was not until October 2005 that the locomotive returned to steam.